 Lifestyle

-We love this time of year: longer, sunnier days definitely add a spring to our step.
-That being said, the blooming flowers also mark the arrival of the certainly less welcome hay fever season!
+The arrival of longer, sunnier days are more than welcome after a cold, dark winter.
+That being said, the blooming flowers can also mark the arrival of hay fever season.

 Allergic rhinitis – more commonly known as hay fever – is a collection of symptoms caused by airborne particles of pollen.
 The one in four of us that suffer from hay fever in the UK can experience a range of symptoms including watery eyes, bouts of sneezing and runny noses as our bodies launch an immune response in an attempt to flush out the offending pollen.

-While there is much we can do to alleviate these symptoms, if left untreated this pesky allergy can keep us locked indoors and unable to make the most of the warmer weather.
-From simple lifestyle changes to medical interventions, we’ve compiled a list of our favourite tips for staying sneeze-free this season!
+If left untreated, this pesky allergy can keep us locked indoors and unable to make the most of the warmer weather.
+Read on for our top tips for staying sneeze-free this season.

 Our top tips for treating hay fever